roshantaneja/School_Notes/Hebrew Scriptures/Christian Scripture/January/Gospels of christ.md

+## Stage 1: Jesus of Nazareth and his Disciples
 1. Jesus was born a Jew around the year 5 B.C.E.
 2. He was raised in the small village of Nazareth.
 3. At about age 30 Jesus began a public career of preaching and teaching.